pranavpandey/pranavpandey.github.io/README.md

 ### Google Maps

 It has Google Maps support to display your location on contact page.
-Just add your API Key on the `src/pages/pp-contact.html` page and modify the location.
+Just add your API Key in the `src/pages/pp-contact.html` page and modify the location.
 To generate an API Key, please follow the official documentation [here](https://developers.google.com/maps/documentation/javascript/get-api-key).